picoxr/VideoPlayer-UnityXR/README.md

    - This demo shows how to implement 360, 3D ,360_3D VR video player with Pico UnityXR SDK.

-## Note:

-Pico_UnityXR_SDK is not in the Demo, so the SDK needs to be imported separately after downloading the Demo. https://developer.pico-interactive.com/sdk/index?id=8

 ## Usage：
    - Scene： Assets -> Scenes -> 360_ 3D-side-by-side